10 Best Lord of the Rings Board Games 2024

 During the action phase, players perform two actions.
 They can choose from Travel, Attack, and Interact.
 The same action can be performed twice.

 Many of these actions require a test to be performed.
-A target number is given by the app and players draw cards from their decks, trying to fulfill it.
-The number of drawn cards is determined by the character’s skills.
+The players try to beat the target value given by the app by drawing cards from their decks.
+The character’s skills determine the number of cards drawn.
 Items also affect this.
 Odds can be further turned in the player’s favor by using collected Inspiration tokens and building his deck during the game.

 The Shadow phase is the time for the app to move enemies and attack with them, inflicting damage and fear on heroes.
 The Threat bar also increases in this phase – players lose if it fills up before the objectives are completed.
-This works as an internal timer, making sure players are under some pressure and don’t take forever to fulfill their objectives.
+This works as an internal timer, exerting pressure on the players who can’t take forever to fulfill their objectives.

 The final phase of a round is the Rally phase, where players reshuffle their decks and scout the first two cards of the deck, giving options to prepare one of them face-up.